Parametric Auto Insurance Explained: How It Works & Is It Right for You?

 What is parametric auto insurance in simple terms?

 Parametric auto insurance is a policy that automatically pays you a fixed amount of money when a specific, measurable event occurs — like a hailstorm above a certain intensity or a detected collision via your car's sensors.
 Unlike traditional insurance, there's no claims adjuster, no damage inspection, and no waiting period.
 The payout is triggered by objective data, not by the verified cost of your loss.
+Most policies process payouts within 24 to 72 hours, and some AI-powered platforms are capable of settling claims in a matter of seconds.

 Does parametric car insurance replace traditional auto insurance?

 No — parametric auto insurance is designed to complement, not replace, traditional indemnity coverage.
 Traditional policies reimburse your actual verified losses (repairs, medical bills, liability), while parametric policies provide fast, fixed cash payouts for defined trigger events.
 Most drivers benefit from carrying both — a standard policy as the foundation and a parametric layer for specific high-frequency risks like weather events.
+Learn more about how parametric and traditional coverage compare.

 What is basis risk and why does it matter in parametric insurance?